trevorphilbrick/pixelsnag/README.md

 ## Building the application for distribution

+- if the version needs to be bumped, bump it in the `package.json`
 - make sure credentials are correct in forge.config.ts
 - `npm run make`
 - this will output the build to the `out` folder